antoineguiguet/AntoineGuiguetWebsite/content/project-outreach/2023InDefOfPlants/index.md

 slides: example
 ---

-Workshop with the SSHRC's Storytellers Finalists: An Opportunity to Learn about and Practice the Art of Presenting.
-Organized by the CRIR (Centre for Interdisciplinary Research in Rehabilitation of Greater Montreal).
+Interview by the podcast In Defense of Plants